Kogarah North Precinct Public Domain Plan

 There must be, however, mechanisms to hold both the council and the developers accountable for planning decisions that do not explicitly reflect what infrastructure developments are planned.
 I communicated with Mr Chris Minns who was campaigning against the redevelopment and I told him that ignoring the realities of population increase is short-sighted.
 As long as the newly built unit blocks are not "shoeboxes" like he said, and have some greenery around, if roads, schools, hospitals, shops etc. are planned for smooth running, like in many European cities, our council can lead the way.

-Olenacham about 6 years ago
+Olenacham over 6 years ago